NOTE. We are in the process of updating this website. Prices and some products have changed. Contact us please.

 Yes of course you can!
 Just make sure to let us know at least 3 days in advance what you can and cannot eat.
 We especially need to know about eggs, fish, shrimp, gluten, nuts, meat, lactose deficiency, lactose intolerance, fruit and whatever else you might not be able to eat.
 We make sure you do not go hungry and try our best to accommodate you!

 Yes, you can drink straight from the tap without any problem.
 Only in the Darien and on Bocas del Toro do you have to be careful with tap water.
+We do take drinking water from Heliconia with us.

 6. What do I need to bring?